 - eye infection - until treatment is effective

-In this situation, the school will comfort and care for the child until the parent or carer is able to collect them, usually from the school office.
+In these situations, the school will comfort and care for the child until the parent or carer is able to collect them, usually from the school office.

-The school will notify all parents within the relevant form in the case of childhood disease or headlice.
+The school will notify all parents within the relevant class in the case of childhood disease or head lice.